Deus Ex: Human Revolution: Plot

-In Detroit, Sarif admits that the Illuminati are behind the attacks.
+Back in Detroit, Sarif admits the Illuminati are behind the conspiracy, seeking to stop Sarif's advancements and preserve their power.
 Jensen infiltrates a Humanity Front rally and discovers Sandoval's location.
 Sandoval admits his involvement in the kidnapping and gives Jensen a lead to find the researchers.
-In Sarif HQ, Jensen meets Hugh Darrow, who is working to stave off global warming with the Panchaea Facility in the Arctic.
-Jensen and other augmented people start experiencing glitches, with authorities urging them to have a biochip replacement.
-Pritchard locates the tracking beacon of one of the kidnapped scientists, taking Jensen back to Hengsha, where Belltower ambushes him and Malik.
-The beacon leads Jensen to Tong Si Hung, who has been implanted with the now-deceased scientist's arm.
+Jensen also encounters Hugh Darrow, who is working to stave off global warming with the Panchaea Facility in the Arctic.
+Returning to Hengsha in pursuit of one of the kidnapped scientist's tracking beacons, Jensen is ambushed by Belltower.
+He and other augmented people also begin experiencing glitches in their augmentation biochips.
+The beacon leads to Tong Si Hung, who now has the now-deceased Sarif Industries scientist's arm.
 With Tong's help, Jensen stows away in a stasis pod, waking up in a secret Singapore base days later.

-He finds the scientists and learns that the biochip malfunctions were staged to distribute a new biochip to control augmented humans.
+Jensen, while coordinating with the scientists to escape, learns that the biochip malfunctions were staged to distribute a new biochip to control augmented humans.
 Jensen and the scientists stage a distraction, allowing him to infiltrate the facility's secret bunker.
-Here he defeats Namir and finds Megan.
-Megan tells him that she was kidnapped for her research into augmentation rejection and confesses that her research was based on Jensen's DNA.
+Defeating Namir, he confronts Megan about her actions, and she admits her research was based on Jensen's DNA.
+She was kidnapped for it, and reveals Darrow is also working with the Illuminati for his own ends.
 Moments later, Darrow broadcasts a modified signal that throws any augmented person with the new biochip into a murderous frenzy.
 Jensen evacuates the scientists and commandeers an orbital flight module to reach Panchaea.
-He confronts Darrow, who reveals that he wants humanity to abandon augmentation technology, believing it will destroy human identity.
-Jensen sets out to disable Panchaea's Hyron Project supercomputer and end the broadcast; on the way, he encounters Taggart and Sarif, who each urge him to side with them and further their agendas.
-At the heart of Panchaea, Jensen confronts Zhao Yun Ru, who tries to hijack the signal, and then Eliza, who offers Jensen four choices.
-Jensen can either broadcast the truth and distance humanity from augmentations; rig the broadcast, so it blames Humanity Front and allows the development of augmentation technology; send out a report to benefit the Illuminati; or destroy Panchea, leaving no one to "spin the story".
-Jensen's final narration varies depending on his choice and approach throughout the game.
+A confronted Darrow reveals that he wants humanity to abandon augmentation technology, believing it will destroy human identity.
+Jensen goes to shut down the signal at Panchaea's Hyron Project supercomputer, and on the way can find Taggart and Sarif, who want to further their agendas with his aid.

+At the heart of Panchaea, Jensen fights Zhao Yun Ru, who tries to hijack the signal, and is then contacted by Eliza.
+Depending on whom he met, Jensen is offered up to four choices.
+Either broadcast the truth and distance humanity from augmentations; rig the broadcast so it blames Humanity Front and allows unrestricted augmentation development; send out a report to benefit the Illuminati's aims; or destroy Panchea, leaving no one to "spin the story".
 In a post-credits scene, Megan meets with Bob Page to discuss her employment in "the nanite virus chimera" and "D project": prior to this, Page instructs his cohort Morgan Everett to search the Hyron Project for salvageable technology for the 'Morpheus Initiative', setting up Deus Ex.